reaakasumi/NLP/README.md

 For the Vectara model we created one file vectara_improved.py which computes the model for each task separately.

 ## Model Evaluation
 For the model evaluation we created a jupyter notebook named model_evaluation.ipynb, which computes all results also shown in the report.
+Also a more precise analysis on Naive Bayes is found in the file naive_bayes.ipynb

 ## Requirements